Duchess-D-Omadeli/PortfolioProjects/African Foods Python Project/README.md

 ______________________________________________________________________________________________________________________________________________________
 **Data Structure**: This csv file include 956780 rows and 18 columns.
 _____________________________________________________________________________________________________________________________________________________
-**Analysis Tools**: Python,
+**Analysis Tools**: Python, Numpy, Pandas, Matplotlib.pyplot, BeautifulSoup, Requests, Seaborn.
 ______________________________________________________________________________________________________________________________________________________
 **Brief Project Description**
 In this project, we used python programming language to extract, clean, restructure and visualize an african food dataset.
+The cleaned  dataset was saved into a new csv file.
 After the cleaning process, i picked a particular interest in the market climate in Ghana.

 This project focused on answering five important market research questions -